7 Things You Haven't Childproofed, But Should

 Furniture

-While it’s impossible to rid your home of necessary furniture, you should be aware that end tables, dressers, coffee tables, china cabinets and chests may have dangerous sharp edges or angles.
+While it’s impossible to rid your home of necessary furniture, you should be aware that end tables, dressers, coffee tables, cabinets, and chests may have dangerous sharp edges or angles.

-Your child could fall or bump into sharp edges, which can cause bruising, cuts or other injuries.
-Insecure furniture pieces—those that may be prone to tipping—are also dangerous because they can fall over onto your child, especially if your inquisitive child is pulling down on it.
+Your child could fall or bump into sharp edges, which can cause bruising, cuts, or other injuries.
+Unstable furniture pieces—those that may be prone to tipping—are also dangerous because they can fall over onto your child, especially if they are pulling down on it.

 Electrical outlets and cords